-Since then, Lámha Suas has brought 20 volunteers out to live and work in Madudu.
+Since then, Lámha Suas has brought 46 volunteers out to live and work in Madudu.
 We have provided Kisoolo Primary School with new latrines and Madudu Primary School with a kitchen, grinding machine, grinding machine shelter, a new staffroom, a Rain Water Harvesting System and five 10,000L water tanks, fruit trees, doors and window shutters on all classrooms, we have renovated the teacher quarters, painted all the classrooms, employed an extra teacher and a school cook and converted the original school building to staff accommodation and a library for the children.
 We built a new classroom and teacher accommodation for Kawuula PS and 2 new latrine blocks for Kiruuma PS.

-In 2016, we will start working with 2 new schools: Kawuula Primary School and Kiruuma Primary School.
+In 2019, we started working with 2 new schools: Kisoolo Primary School and St. Jude’s Primary School.
 We look forward to developing a good relationship with both schools.

 Lámha Suas is a signatory of the Comhlámh Code of Good Practice (CoGP) for Volunteer Sending Agencies.
 The Code is a set of standards for organisations involved in facilitating international volunteer placements in the global south.

 If you feel we are not adhering to the Code please contact us at email@example.com, firstname.lastname@example.org or email@example.com